Is Matchmaking Worth It in San Francisco?

 • Comfortable online — but less comfortable with dating that stays online

 Apps promise efficiency, but often lead to fatigue.
-Matchmaking shifts the experience away from metrics and back toward human interaction, where chemistry and curiosity can actually be felt.
+More structured introductions shift the experience away from metrics and back toward human interaction, where chemistry and curiosity can actually be felt.

 • Care about privacy and discretion